Inquiries & Complaints

 If we can't handle your complaint, we'll usually refer you to someone else who can.

-If we accept your complaint, an investigation officer will make preliminary enquiries to try and resolve the complaint without a formal investigation.
+If we accept your complaint, an investigation officer will make preliminary inquiries to try and resolve the complaint without a formal investigation.
 We usually ask for a response from the authority and we may also seek other views, inspect documents and conduct interviews.

 Make your complaint